Off-site construction: Advantages of off-site construction

 Where these factors are measurable, they suggest, for example, that best-in-class offsite construction operates with a defect-free rate for new buildings at over 95%, and that construction waste and emissions can be reduced by 50% in comparison with onsite construction building completion times can be cut by one third.
 One area where risk is reduced relates to the engagement of subcontractors.
+Beyond individual industry figures, researchers have proposed standardised indicators to systematically measure these benefits, such as time and cost certainty factors that compare planned schedules and budgets against actual project outcomes, alongside indices quantifying the degree of industrialisation and off-site manufacturing in a given project.
+These indicators are intended to complement existing sustainability assessment frameworks, such as LEED and BREEAM, which have been noted to focus predominantly on environmental criteria while giving limited attention to the economic and social dimensions associated with process control and logistics in industrialised construction.

 Similarities

 Off-site construction is very similar to modular construction, but it is focused primarily on permanent construction; modular construction can be either permanent or relocatable.
 Also known as offsite construction, or OSC, and also incorporates many MMC - or modern methods of construction technologies.

 History

 Prefabrication of building components has been ongoing since the industrial revolution, especially with the adoption of the balloon frame construction method in the 1830s.
 Applied to single-family homes, it gave rise to many kit homes, such as the Sears Modern Homes imagined by the eponymous company in 1908.

 The rise of steel frames and the first skyscrapers led to the industrial production of steel components, produced off-site.
 In 1930, the Empire State building, one of the most famous skyscrapers in New-York City, was built essentially off site, in the record time of one year and 45 days.
 Thanks to the prefabricated elements, a new floor was built every day, seven every week.
 After the Second World War, Walter Gropius and Konrad Wachsmann drew a new type of prefabricated single-family house, based on a grid of wooden panels and a seamless metal assembly.

 Today, the most widely used form of prefabrication in building and civil engineering is the use of prefabricated concrete and prefabricated steel sections in structures where a particular part or form is repeated many times.

 From the 1990s, industry experts and scholars started using the term off-site construction has been in use since the 1990s to consider technological, engineering and industrialization evolutions in the building sector.
 Off-site construction is a subject of research since at least 2004.